 How did you come to choose Bankruptcy law as your practice?

 While I was in law school, I was a summer law clerk at a firm that focused on bankruptcy law.
 I fell in love with the interplay between a code-based practice, the judge-made interpretations of the law and the mixture of both litigation and negotiation.
 I still love what I do.
 Bankruptcy and creditor’s rights is a problem-solving practice and it requires me to think creatively.
 Because bankruptcy judges have equitable powers, I always have to anticipate a variety of outcomes in a matter.

 What is your philosophy in your representation of creditors?

-The first step is to find out what their goal is.
+The first step is to find out what are the goals of the client.
 I need to be sure I am doing what they need.
-It’s helpful to know what kind of resources they are prepared to devote to achieving their goals.
-Sometimes they are trying to realize what their rights are under loan documents.
-The end goal is always a full recovery for the client.
-It’s not always possible, but I do my utmost to ensure there is a next-best solution if the main goal is not achievable.
-Avoiding litigation is also an important goal.
-If litigation can’t be avoided, it can often be minimized.
+It’s also helpful to know what kind of resources they are prepared to devote to achieving their goals.
+Most clients want to enforce their rights under the documents that gives them a claim with a goal of a full recovery.
+Especially in a bankruptcy case, it’s not always possible or it is only achievable with a substantial investment of expense.
+If a complete recovery is not possible or too costly to obtain, then I do my utmost to ensure there is a next-best solution.

 You don't represent individuals in bankruptcy, but you do help them as a trustee.
 How does that differ?